justin-marian/sobel-detector/README.md

 # PPM Image Processing

-The project provides image processing utilities for handling **PPM (Portable Pixmap)** format images, as defined by the `Netpbm` format.
+Image processing utilities for handling **PPM (Portable Pixmap)** format images, as defined by the `Netpbm` format.
 It includes functions for image *concatenation* (*both vertically and horizontally*), *rotation*, and *generating visual patterns* from **Pascal's triangle with color modulation**.
-The utilities are designed to be **purely functional**, avoiding *side effects* and *mutable state*.
+Project is designed to be **purely functional**, avoiding *side effects* and *mutable state*.

 ## Getting Started

-- To utilize these utilities, ensure `Scala` and `sbt` are installed on your machine.
+To utilize these utilities, ensure `Scala` and `sbt` are installed on your machine.
 Clone this repository and navigate into the project directory.
-- The main functions are encapsulated in `Solution.scala`, with utily types and functions defined in `util/Util.scala` and `util/Pixel.scala`.
+The main functions are encapsulated in `Solution.scala`, with utily types and functions defined in `util/Util.scala` and `util/Pixel.scala`.

 ### PPM File Structure